oba2311/dotfiles/README.md

 ### VSCode:
 * Sync extenssions.
 Sign in with github.
+* Use CMD SHFT P and search "path" to install `code` into `PATH`.
+* Install and give permissions to VSCode project manager in Raycast.
 * Download Git for laptop through the Gitlens extenssion CTA.

+* Install Vim through brew.

 13. ### Download and change theme: